Why do we need oil catch cans?

 Should I drain the oil that accumulates in the catch cans back into the engine?

 The Radium Engineering catch cans are equipped with a female 4AN ORB threaded port on the bottom which could be used to allow draining of contents back into the engine.
 However, keep in mind, that the catch cans do not ONLY collect oil, they also collect condensed water and unburnt fuel.
 When these mix together in high temperatures, they form a nasty, foul-smelling "sludge" that you do not want back in the engine.
 The Radium Engineering catch cans can be easily drained using a few different methods.

 Here is a sample of what you can typically expect to find in a catch can:

 However, if a proper heated Air Oil Separator is used, the oil can be returned back to the engine.

 This question is asked quite often and the answer can be different for every application.
 The best way to solve this is to do a simple inspection of the engine.
-Look inside the intake pipe in the region of the crank vent line barb and throttle body (region A in the diagram below).
-If oil accumulation is found, it is most likely coming from the crank vent line and a catch can should be installed on that line.
+Look inside the intake pipe in the region of the crankcase vent line barb and throttle body (region A in the diagram below).
+If oil accumulation is found, it is most likely coming from the crankcase vent line and a catch can should be installed on that line.

 While slightly more difficult to do, it is worthwhile to inspect the inside walls of the intake manifold (region B) in the area of the PCV inlet port.
 Once again, if heavy oil coating is present, it could be coming from the PCV line and a catch can should be installed.
-Note: Since this region is downstream of the crank vent line, oil could also be coming from the crank vent and collecting in the bottom of the manifold.
+Note: Since this region is downstream of the crankcase vent line, oil could also be coming from the crankcase vent and collecting in the bottom of the manifold.
 Keep this in mind when inspecting.